 As a member of Wein‑Plus you will profit from benefits we have negotiated with our cooperation partners in the world of wine – and these have a real cash value for you.
 These offers are exclusively for your benefit: Wein‑Plus receives no fees or commissions from ist partners – and that’s a promise.

 Benefit from a significantly higher presence, increased awareness of your products, unbeatable top conditions at important branch service providers as well as useful, up-to-date and comprehensive information on wine and the wine sector.

-One of the eight specific wine regions in the Austrian state or generic wine-growing region Lower Austria, It was founded in 1985 by merging the formerly independent wine-growing areas Gumpoldskirchen and Bad Vöslau educated.
-The thermal baths, which were already known in antiquity, gave the area its name, but in the vernacular it is called "Südbahn", after the railway line built here in the middle of the 19th century.
-The oldest winery in Austria, the Freute Thallern at Gumpoldskirchen was founded in 1141 by the Cistercians founded the monastery Heiligenkreuz.
-Since the 13th century, the region has enjoyed the tradition of giving wine, and at the time this was called Leitgeben (Lying).
+One of the eight specific ones wine regions in the Austrian state or generic wine-growing region Lower Austria, It was created in 1985 by merging the formerly independent wine-growing areas Gumpoldskirchen and Bad Voeslau educated.
+The thermal baths already known in antiquity gave the area its name, but it is popularly known as the "southern railway", after the railway line built here in the middle of the 19th century.
+The oldest winery in Austria, the Freut Thallern near Gumpoldskirchen was in 1141 by the Cistercians of the Heiligenkreuz Abbey.
+The right to pour wine has been a tradition in the region since the 13th century Leitgeben (Give to people).